 Most of the Cope Collection is for reference use only.

-In the Special Collections open access area there are second copies of some titles which can usually be borrowed on Long Loan.
+In the Special Collections open access area there are second copies of some titles which can usually be borrowed on Standard Loan.

 If you have a University I.D. card, you can borrow books at the Loans Desk or at the self-issue units on level 2.